 Push the storage device tray and HDD

-assembly all the way into the depth of the bay until the tray lever and spring lock
+assembly all the way into the depth of the

+bay until the tray lever and spring lock

+clicks and secures the storage device tray

+in place.

 - When installed, the SATA/SAS/NVMe connector on the storage device connects to the SATA/SAS/NVMe interface on the backplane. - The storage device tray is correctly placed when its front edge aligns with the bay edge. - 5.
 Repeat steps 1 to 4 to install the other 2.5" storage devices.